richardanaya/luckyshot/README.md

 ```

 This will:
+1. Expand your prompt into something with more detail to match by
-1. Convert your query into an embedding
+2. Convert your query into an embedding
-2. Use BM25-style ranking to find similar files
+3. Use BM25-style ranking to find similar files
-3. Display relevant files with similarity scores
+4. Display relevant files with similarity scores

 ### Expanding Context